mrf919/Disaster-Response-Dashboard/README.md

 This project consists of three main parts:
 -	ETL Pipeline:

     This pipeline performs the Extract, Transform, and Load process to prepare the learning data as clean input for the Machine learning process.
 This data will be saved in a       SQLite database.
 This pipeline can be found in [process_data.py](https://github.com/mrf919/Disaster-Response-Dashboard/blob/main/data/process_data.py).
+    To perform this task, there are two .csv data needed.
+The [disaster_categories.csv](https://github.com/mrf919/Disaster-Response-  Dashboard/blob/main/data/disaster_categories.csv) and [disaster_messages](https://github.com/mrf919/Disaster-Response-Dashboard/blob/main/data/disaster_messages.csv)

 -	ML Pipeline: